-- 1 Turn on the computer and watch the keyboard status lights. - 2 Immediately upon seeing the lights flash, press <Ctrl><F11>.

-If you do not press <Ctrl><F11> in time, let the computer finish restarting, and then restart the computer again. - NOTICE: If you do not want to proceed with PC Restore, click Reboot in the following step. - 3 On the next screen that appears, click Restore. - 4 On the next screen, click Confirm.

-The restore process takes approximately 6-10 minutes to complete.
+- 1 Turn on the computer. - During the boot process, a blue bar with www.dell.com appears at the top of the screen. - 2 Immediately upon seeing the blue bar, press <Ctrl><Fl1>.
+If you do not press <Ctrl><Fl1> in time, let the computer finish starting, and then restart the computer again. - NOTICE: If you do not want to proceed with PC Restore, click Reboot in the following step. - 3 On the next screen that appears, click Restore. - 4 On the next screen, click Confirm. - The restore process takes approximately 6-10 minutes to complete.